Skip to Main Content

 Register for IFC Recruitment!

-Registration for IFC recruitment will open on June 1st.
-Registration will close on August 31st, 2025 at 5:00pm.
+Registration for IFC recruitment is live!
+Registration will close on January 19, 2026 at 5:00pm.

 Students that are currently serving Disciplinary Probation through the Office of Community Standards will not be permitted to participate in any kind of membership recruitment.